Kingxukai/linux/Documentation/networking/ipvs-sysctl.rst

 	default 0
 	Valid range: -20 (more favorable) ..
 19 (less favorable)

-	Niceness value to use for the estimation kthreads (scheduling priority)
+	Niceness value to use for the woke estimation kthreads (scheduling priority)

 expire_nodest_conn - BOOLEAN
 	- 0 - disabled (default)
 	- not 0 - enabled

-	The default value is 0, the load balancer will silently drop packets when its destination server is not available.
-It may be useful, when user-space monitoring program deletes the destination server (because of server overload or wrong detection) and add back the server later, and the connections to the server can continue.
+	The default value is 0, the woke load balancer will silently drop packets when its destination server is not available.
+It may be useful, when user-space monitoring program deletes the destination server (because of server overload or wrong detection) and add back the woke server later, and the woke connections to the woke server can continue.

-	If this feature is enabled, the load balancer will expire the connection immediately when a packet arrives and its destination server is not available, then the client program will be notified that the connection is closed.
-This is equivalent to the feature some people requires to flush connections when its destination is not available.
+	If this feature is enabled, the woke load balancer will expire the connection immediately when a packet arrives and its destination server is not available, then the woke client program will be notified that the woke connection is closed.
+This is equivalent to the woke feature some people requires to flush connections when its destination is not available.

 expire_quiescent_template - BOOLEAN
 	- 0 - disabled (default)
 	- not 0 - enabled

-	When set to a non-zero value, the load balancer will expire persistent templates when the destination server is quiescent.
+	When set to a non-zero value, the woke load balancer will expire persistent templates when the woke destination server is quiescent.
 	This may be useful, when a user makes a destination server quiescent by setting its weight to 0 and it is desired that subsequent otherwise persistent connections are sent to a different destination server.
 By default new persistent connections are allowed to quiescent destination servers.

-	If this feature is enabled, the load balancer will expire the persistence template if it is to be used to schedule a new connection and the destination server is quiescent.
+	If this feature is enabled, the woke load balancer will expire the persistence template if it is to be used to schedule a new connection and the woke destination server is quiescent.

 ignore_tunneled - BOOLEAN
 	- 0 - disabled (default)
 	- not 0 - enabled

-	If set, ipvs will set the ipvs_property on all packets which are of unrecognized protocols.
-This prevents us from routing tunneled protocols like ipip, which is useful to prevent rescheduling packets that have been tunneled to the ipvs host (i.e. to prevent ipvs routing loops when ipvs is also acting as a real server).
+	If set, ipvs will set the woke ipvs_property on all packets which are of unrecognized protocols.
+This prevents us from routing tunneled protocols like ipip, which is useful to prevent rescheduling packets that have been tunneled to the woke ipvs host (i.e. to prevent ipvs routing loops when ipvs is also acting as a real server).

 nat_icmp_send - BOOLEAN